molgenis/systemsgenetics/Genotype-Aligner/README.md

 * SHAPEIT2
  * Writers haps file at: `${base path}.haps`
  * Writers sample file at: `${base path}.sample`

+####Tweaking the alignment using the advanced options

+It can be worthwhile to tweak the alignment algorithm using the advanced options (`--min-ld`, `--min-variants`, `--variants` & `--mafAlign`) to improve the reliability of the alignment and to reduce the number of excluded variant that could not be aligned.
+The default values are quite conservative and sooner exclude variant than falsely swap the strand.

+We have found that for datasets with a small number of samples it is wiser to have a high value for `--min-ld` (as is the default).
+This resulted in a reliable aliment of the small example datasets.
+However for larger datasets a lower value can be used to retain more variants, we have good experiences with a cut-off 0.1 for datasets with more than 1000 samples.
+Increasing `--min-variants` safely allows lower values of `--min-ld` this can improve the number of aligned variants.

+When imputing the HLA region in densely genotyped dataset containing a large number of rare variants it helped to increase the `--variants` although this did effect the speed performance it did allow us to align more variants.
+This resulted in better imputation when using [snp2hla](https://www.broadinstitute.org/mpg/snp2hla/) from the Broad Institute.

+Finally, it is also possible to align using the minor allele when the LD alignment fails using the `--mafAlign` option.
+By default this option is off (the maximum maf is set to 0) so it is never done.
+However in a lot of cases it is save to use the minor when there are not enough in LD with a variant.
+A save value would be 0.1, in that case only variant with a maf <= to 0.1 will be aligned by matching the minor allele.

 Bug reports / feature requests
 ----------------